 - Add your pancake batter to a measuring cup or any cup with a spout and handle to make for easier pouring.

 - Add butter to your griddle or pan (use vegan butter if keeping it all dairy-free) and allow it to heat up on medium-high until the butter is melted.
 For the thickest, most perfectly round pancakes, use pancake molds.
-Pour batter into your molds or freeform circles onto the pan and cook over medium heat until little air pockets form.
+Pour batter into your molds or freeform circles onto the pan and cook over medium heat.

-- Serve warm with maple syrup.
+- Repeat steps 4 and 5 until the pancake batter is used up, adding butter before each batch to keep your griddle greased.
+Serve warm with maple syrup.
 Try them with these Vegan Breakfast Sausage Patties!

 - You can easily make this recipe vegan by using flax egg in the batter and frying the pancakes in non-dairy butter.